How to Grow Winter Squash in the UK: From Seed to Stored Harvest

 Crown Prince is a strong choice for UK growers, especially on allotments or bigger plots.
 It stores well, has good flavour, and feels like a proper winter crop when you get it right.

 However, it is not a small-space plant.
-Crown Prince needs room, fertility, and a decent season.
-It works best where the vines can run without smothering everything around them.
+Crown Prince needs room, fertility, and a decent season, so grow it where the vines can run without smothering everything around them.

 Can You Grow Butternut Squash Outdoors in the UK?

-Yes, you can grow butternut squash outdoors in the UK, but it needs a bit more care than some other winter squash.
+Yes, you can grow butternut squash outdoors in the UK, but it is not always the easiest winter squash to ripen.

 Best Winter Squash for Small Spaces